Why Housing Matters

 Good housing attracts economic investment and development.

-Safe homes and neighborhoods help to build social stability and security.
+Safe homes and neighborhoods help to build social stability and security that the whole community can enjoy.

 good for all